skedgo/tripgo-api/docs/faq.md

 curl 'https://api.tripgo.com/v1/regions.json' -H 'Content-Type: application/json' --compressed -H "X-TripGo-Key: $tripgoKey" -d '{"v":2}'
 ```

 Then extract the polylines from there and match your coordinates to a region.
 This endpoint also tells you which modes are supported by routing for a given region.

-> I noticed URLs in those regions, how can/should I use those?

-Most developer should not need to worry about these and can just use the `api.tripgo.com` domain.
-However, performance critical application can use this to reduce lag and directly hit the routing servers.

-*For advanced users*: This exposes to you that our API is covered by multiple servers - though not every server covers ever region.
-You can use the URLs to directly query servers covering a certain region – which can be beneficial to reduce lag and is recommended for server-to-server communication.
-However, be aware that you should add failover from one server to another yourself then, as individual servers can go down unannounced for maintenance.
-You should only cache this information short term as those URLs can change without notice.

 ---